Parental leave in Company: The actual situation

 Young mothers do not think with anticipation about their planned return after parental leave, but with concern, accompanied by such nice symptoms as stomach rumbling, insomnia and simply fear.
 The dual responsibility - mother and working people - is already in the lead like lead in the stomach.
 And she is by far not the only concern.

 Typical worries of mothers after parental leave

-Typical questions that mothers usually deal with instead of simply saying: “Yeah, finally getting started in my business environment again.
+Typical questions that mothers tend to grapple with instead of simply saying: “Yeah, finally getting started again in my business environment.
 I'm happy for that!" are:

 - What happens if I can not do justice to one of the two areas?

 - Maybe I missed too much and can not keep up with my job?

 - What do I do if these two areas of life can not be reconciled?